SpringRoll/SpringRollContainer/README.md

 ```
 There is no configuration required for the UserDataPlugin as it just handles requests from the Application.

-## Documentation

-[API Documentation](http://springroll.github.io/SpringRollContainer/) has full documentation for the Container.

 ## License

 Copyright (c) 2018 [SpringRoll](http://github.com/SpringRoll)